 5.5 Need for the project:

 This standard defines the basic framework that can be used in common when developing content for providing various motion training services.
-The purpose of this is to avoid redundant development work that is involved in developing application-specific UI/UX-driven motion training systems for various service types.
+The purpose of this project is to avoid redundant development work that is involved in developing application-specific UI/UX-driven motion training systems for various service types.

 Accordingly, if a basic framework is defined that can be used in common independent of service types, many application-specific UI/UX standard frameworks must be devised.
-Therefore, this standard for providing a separate common basic framework for motion training lends itself to efficient development of various services for motion training and to developing non-redundant standard framework for various application-dependent UI/UX and services as well.
+Therefore, this standard for providing a separate common basic framework for motion training lends itself to efficient development of various services for motion training and to the development of non-redundant standard framework for various application-dependent UI/UX and services as well.

 5.6 Stakeholders for the standard: